The BBPOS WisePOS E is a countertop reader for Stripe Terminal apps. It connects to the Stripe Terminal SDK over the internet.

 *.[random-string].device.stripe-terminal-local-reader.net, which resolves to the local IP address of your BBPOS WisePOS E. If your DNS provider blocks local IP resolution, change your network settings to use one of the following DNS providers:

-The Stripe reader software
+Stripe reader software

 Stripe maintains the software that controls the BBPOS WisePOS E. The reader receives updates automatically from Stripe when not in use.
 These can include improvements and required security updates from Stripe and our hardware partners.
 As reader software updates are made available, update your readers to the latest available version to continue using Stripe Terminal.
 Failing to install a required update can prevent a reader from accepting payments.

+The reader restarts every day at midnight for PCI compliance, and disconnects from the POS app every morning.
 Leave your reader on and connected to power to receive automatic software updates.
 This ensures that updates happen at midnight (in the timezone of the assigned location) to avoid interruption to sales.
 If you unplug the reader at night, an update could start when you turn it back on.
 To manually check for an update, reboot the reader.

 Reader software version